ayla6/mysite/index.md

 i actually don't know what else to add to this list but like i had a lot of fun seeing what like claude and gemini had to say about the list. like i asked them to add the rest of it and they were just making shit up. a lot of it was accurate tho

-this is just place to link all the places i'm in!! a lot of stuff here will never ever end up being used. but who cares? it's fun!

 #### social media:
   * bluesky (awesome self-hosted pds): [aylac.top](https://bsky.app/profile/aylac.top)
   * bluesky (bsky pds): [aylac.codeberg.page](https://bsky.app/profile/aylac.codeberg.page)